-When I showed the picture above on the blog recently, many of you asked which scarf it was and how I tied it.
-The scarf shown is here.
-I will also show you step by step how I folded and wrapped it.
+When I showed the picture above on the blog recently, many of you asked how I tied it.
+I will show you step by step how I folded and wrapped it.

 Make another small fold at the outside edges keeping these folds narrow.